 - Ensure the contracting of appropriate and specialised insurance to cover both the financial risks (non-payment, changes in currency) and technical risks, of design and construction and accident responsibility, damage to equipment and materials, etc. Third party responsibility risks in the execution of projects and those related with construction and assembly are covered in these insurance policies with an overall coverage amounting to 760 million euro.
-Moreover, the Group has contracted insurance to cover third party responsibility in the transport of equipment destined for plant and airport projects.

-- Provide an information system allows the status of a project to monitored in real time to ensure that the project runs smoothly and that the pertinent measures can be implemented in a timely fashion.
-The ERP used to manage the information generated by the Group's different areas and divisions achieves this objective.
+Moreover, the Group has contracted insurance to cover third party responsibility in the transport of equipment destined for plant and airport projects. - Provide an information system allows the status of a project to monitored in real time to ensure that the project runs smoothly and that the pertinent measures can be implemented in a timely fashion.
+Both ERP used to manage the integrated information generated by different areas and locations as specific applications in the processes of the entire cycle of materials and procurement management, control activities, planning and consolidation of financial statements allow achieve this goal.